grafana/alloy/docs/sources/reference/components/prometheus/prometheus.write.queue.md

 ## Compatible components

-`prometheus.remote.queue` has exports that can be consumed by the following components:
+`prometheus.write.queue` has exports that can be consumed by the following components:

 - Components that consume [Prometheus `MetricsReceiver`](../../../compatibility/#prometheus-metricsreceiver-consumers)